 \subsection{GateKeeper Filtering Algorithm}

-GateKeeper~\cite{Alser2017} \editedII{is the first FPGA-based pre-alignment filter that significantly improves the filtering speed.} The algorithm \editedII{is built upon Shifted Hamming Distance~(SHD)~\cite{xin2015shifted} and }mainly consists of bitwise AND, XOR, and shift operations.
-Its simple and bitwise nature makes it applicable for hardware acceleration, thus it is a good fit for FPGA's bitwise functional units in design with logic gates.
+GateKeeper~\cite{Alser2017} is the first FPGA-based pre-alignment filter that significantly improves the filtering speed.
+The algorithm is built upon Shifted Hamming Distance~(SHD)~\cite{xin2015shifted} and mainly consists of bitwise AND, XOR, and shift operations.
+Its simple and bitwise nature makes it applicable for hardware acceleration.

-GateKeeper starts by encoding the read and its candidate reference segment in 2-bits (i.e., A = 00, C = 01, G = 10, T = 11) to prepare the bitwise representations of the strings.
-Then, it performs XOR operation between bit-vectors of read and reference segment to prepare the Hamming mask for exact match detection\cut{(box 1 in Figure 2)}.
-Differentiating characters that depict mismatches are indicated as \textit{`1'} on the resulting bitvector and matching characters are shown with \textit{`0'}.
-If the error threshold \textit{e} is more than 0, \editedII{the} approximate matching phase begins.
-In a loop of incrementing the error tolerance invariant \textit{k = $\{1,2,...,e\}$} one by one at each iteration, intermediate bit-vectors are prepared by shifting read bit-vector to right and left by \textit{k} bits for deletion and insertion, respectively.
-At the end of one iteration, the shifted bit-vector undergoes XOR operation with reference segment bit-vector to detect possible errors, thus every iteration produces two masks: one for deletion and one for insertion\cut{(box 2 \& 3 in Figure 2).
-The resulting bit-vectors are represented with 'H' \touchup{in Figure 2.1}}.
-Since XOR operation signifies the difference in 2-bits per encoded character comparison, every two-bit is combined with bitwise OR to simplify the differences on individual bit-vectors and reduce resource usage.
+GateKeeper starts by encoding the read and its candidate reference segment in 2 bits (i.e., A = 00, C = 01, G = 10, T = 11) to prepare the bitwise representations of the strings.
+Then, it performs the XOR operation between bitvectors of the read and the reference segment to prepare the Hamming mask for exact match detection.
+Differentiating characters that depict mismatches are indicated as \textit{`1'} on the resulting bitvector, and matching characters are shown with \textit{`0'}.
+The approximate matching phase begins if the error threshold~(i.e., \textit{e}) is more than 0.
+In a loop of incrementing the error tolerance invariant \textit{k = $\{1,2,...,e\}$} one by one at each iteration, intermediate bitvectors are prepared by shifting read bitvector to the right and left by \textit{k} bits for deletion and insertion, respectively.
+At the end of one iteration, the shifted bitvector undergoes XOR operation with reference segment bitvector to detect possible errors, thus every iteration produces two masks: one for deletion and one for insertion.
+Since the XOR operation signifies the difference in 2-bits per encoded character comparison, every two-bit is combined with bitwise OR to simplify the differences on individual bitvectors and reduce resource usage.